ollyplance/splitit/README.md

 # SplitIt
-Final React project that implements on ideas for receipt splitting.
-OCR on receipts, itemization, payment claims, no signin required, share to all of your friends!
+React project that implements on ideas for receipt splitting using OCR, itemization, payment claims, no signin required!

 ## Key Features